-This document is a high-level overview of selected work.
+This document is a high-level overview of our team's recent work in North America.
 First, we examine each of the major pilots that our team has undertaken to better understand the workforce at the local level-from our work with educational institutions, local governments and workforce investment boards in Colorado and Arizona, to our pilot in Utah, which seeks to understand the extent to which unemployed individuals receiving benefits can be impacted by LinkedIn Job Seeker assistance.
-Second, we outline partnerships with national and international organizations -- such as the National League of Cities, the World Bank, and the World Economic Forum -- over the past year.
-Third, we review the Economic Graph's engagement with governments throughout Europe, the Middle East, North Africa, Asia, and Australia.
+Second, we outline a few key partnerships with national and international organizations -- such as the World Economic Forum -- over the past year.